 - Get enough sleep.
 Sleep loss has been shown to affect the secretion of cortisol, a hormone that regulates appetite.
 As a result, you may feel hungry even if you’re full.
 Sleep loss may also interfere with the body’s ability to metabolize carbs which leads to high levels of blood sugar.
 Sleep is a precious commodity with a baby… consider foregoing the dishes and nap when baby naps.

 Remember, you’ve gained more than pounds by having a child.
-Something I read on the La Leche League website after having a baby helped put things into perspective~
+Something I read on the La Leche League website helped put things into perspective~

 You’ve acquired memories of your baby’s precious infancy, when all he wanted was your voice, your body, and your smile.
 You’ve grown strong from caring for your baby when he was ill.
 You’ve gained wisdom from learning to lovingly guide your clever explorer.
 You’ve discovered that even though your body may not meet pre-determined standards of beauty, it can nurture a baby in the best way possible.
 You’ve earned the body of a mother.
 Celebrate that body and appreciate the emotional and physical strengths you’ve gained.
 Compared to all that, a few extra pounds are insignificant.